SSWConsulting/SSW.Rules.Content/rules/build-inter-office-interaction/rule.md

   * knowing why someone from another culture responds to questions in a different way to what you are used to

 ### Methods
-There are tonnes of unique ways that interaction can be developed including:
+Think about what your company could do to increase interaction.
+There are tonnes of unique ways that interaction can be developed.
+Examples include:

 * Team Building Activities e.g.
   * Playing a game together